MicrosoftDocs/Viva/WorkplaceAnalytics/Use/solutions-scan.md

    Workplace Analytics reports whether the group successfully validated, and it also displays any warnings that are generated.
 For more information about these warnings and about the options upon a validation failure, see [Validation](#validation).

 8. After the group validates successfully, go to [To create the plan](#to-create-the-plan).

 ### To create the plan

 **Role:** analyst, limited analyst, or program manager

-After the group that you’ve selected validates successfully, Workplace Analytics displays insights about the group.
-They show you how the group’s numbers differ from company averages for the context that you chose.
+After the group that you've selected validates successfully, Workplace Analytics displays insights about the group.
+They show you how the group's numbers differ from company averages for the context that you chose.
 For example, if you chose to create a _Focus time_ plan, Workplace Analytics displays metrics&mdash;such as the number of hours in meetings per week&mdash;that illustrate why the people in this group could benefit from more focus time.
 (Although these insights are informative, they are not interactive.)

 Workplace Analytics also displays default settings for the plan, which you can edit: